OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 ## Event-based activation behavior and limitations

-Add-ins that activate based on events are designed to be short-running, up to approximately 300 seconds.
-We recommend you have your add-in call the `event.completed` method to signal it has completed processing the launch event.
+Add-ins that activate based on events are designed to be short-running as they're expected to be done within a few minutes.
+To signal that your add-in has completed processing the launch event, we recommend you have your add-in call the `event.completed` method.
+If that call is not made, the add-in will time out within approximately 300 seconds, the maximum length of time allowed for running event-based add-ins.
 The add-in also ends when the user closes the compose window.

 If the user has multiple add-ins that subscribed to the same event, the Outlook platform launches the add-ins in no particular order.
 Currently, only five event-based add-ins can be actively running.
 Any additional add-ins are pushed to a queue then run as previously active add-ins are completed or deactivated.